MitchSeed/hello-world/README.md

 My name is Mitch and I have aspirations to master coding for a future in Data Science.

-I've always struggled with coding and math so let's do this
+I've always struggled with coding and math so let's do this!